SimonaJS/Mushroom_Cap_2024/README.md

 * Computation of Cramer's V, chi-square tests, and phi-coefficient to assess variable associations.

 ### Predictive Modeling
 The predictive modeling process involves training a logistic regression model to classify mushrooms as poisonous or edible based on their characteristics.
-The model is evaluated using metrics such as accuracy, precision, recall, and F1-score, with iterative improvements made as necessary.
+Remarkably, the model achieved perfect accuracy on both the training and test datasets, suggesting strong predictive capabilities.
+However, further evaluation using techniques such as cross-validation, confusion matrix analysis, and ROC curve analysis revealed insights into the model's performance and potential areas for improvement.

 ### Impact
 The project aims to have the following impacts: